Climate Change (TCFD)

 - Climate Change (TCFD)

-In February 2022 the Group announced its support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-In addition to enhancing governance, we strive to improve the quality and quantity of disclosure based on an analysis of the risks and opportunities that climate change presents to Group businesses.
+In February 2022, we announced our support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+In addition to enhancing governance, we are striving to improve both the quality and quantity of disclosure and integrate strategies for the transition to decarbonization by analyzing the risks and opportunities related to climate change for Group businesses.

 Governance

-We have developed a governance structure centered on oversight by the Board of Directors and management by the Sustainability Promotion Committee to promote basic policies and priority topics concerning environmental issues as a whole, including climate change, in accordance with our Environmental Policy.
+We have developed a governance structure, centered on oversight by the Board of Directors and management by the Sustainability Promotion Committee, to promote basic policies and priority topics related to the environment, including climate change, in accordance with our Environmental Policy and Action Guidelines.

-Chaired by the director in charge of President's Office, the Sustainability Promotion Committee's membership consists of Group company operating officers and other executives.
-The Committee meets semiannually to discuss risks and opportunities related to climate change, and submitted or reported to the Board, which oversees the company's activities.
+Chaired by the director in charge of sustainability, the Sustainability Promotion Committee’s membership consists of Group company CEOs and other executives.
+The committee meets twice a year to discuss risks and opportunities related to climate change and reports its findings to the Board of Directors, which oversees related activities.

 -